An account of a visit to a Dezome Shiki, but first – all about the dezome shiki…

 A dezome shiki is a fire fighters ceremony unique to Japan.
 Traditionally it involved mainly ladder acrobats, but nowadays it often involves a parade of fire fighters and / or fire brigade vehicles.
 There are live demonstrations of fire fighters skills and capabilities, sometimes involving helicopters and / or other brigade vehicles.
 Often there is a water jet demonstration too.

 Dezome shiki is usually carried out within the first two weeks of January.
 Some have a fixed date they use annually, regardless of the day of the week.
 And some choose a date annually; its not always a weekend – it is quite common for the event to be carried out on a weekday.
+Again, a lot of dezome shiki have unfortunately been cancelled in 2022.

 Sometimes a town or city’s official website will post information about the local event.
 However, this is not always the case, so the best thing to do is figure out what district your local fire station is under and look up the district’s website.
 They will have information about the New Year firefighter events in your area.